Date:

 Event status:

-EVENT OPEN
+EVENT CLOSED

 Carbon Capture and Storage

-This course is for geoscientists, environmental scientists, regulators, policy makers and investors who deal with geological and engineering information related to carbon capture and storage.
+This course is for geoscientists, environmental scientists, regulators, policy makers and investors who deal with geological and engineering information related to carbon capture and storage (CCS).
 The course will cover the role of CCS within decarbonisation as an aspect of earth system science; why CCS is necessary; how CO2 is captured in industrial processes and how it can be used industrially; the factors affecting geological storage; how CO2 stores are monitored for leakage; how CCS will be regulated; how CCS will pay for itself; and the social licence for CCS.

-The course will be delivered in simple non-technical language suitable for non-specialists, and will have a strong international and global south emphasis with case studies of non-European, non-North American CCS and will touch on the role of CCS in development country energy transition.
+The course will be delivered in simple, non-technical language suitable for non-specialists, and will have a strong international and global south emphasis with case studies of non-European, non-North American CCS, and will touch on the role of CCS in development country energy transition.
 The course satisfies a part of the market that is not currently catered for – the wider science, risks, financing, planning and social licence aspects of CCS.
 These are issues that are as important as the technical issues in the sense that any of them can be a show-stopper for CCS.
-Many geologists in companies first starting out in CCS will need to have a broad background of the science, technology, risks and policy planning aspects of CCS and many technical civil servants and planners want to know about the new technology of CCS including its risks, environmental aspects and social licence.
-Similarly geologists and planners in investment organisations and NGOs will want to know the broad principles of CCS.

 Programme